 These are some of the essential business startup steps that will help you succeed with your new venture.
 Once your business is up and running and you have accounts receivable, you should consider applying for invoice factoring to boost your cash flow.

 Riviera Finance offers small business funding for a variety of businesses and industries across the U.S. and Canada.
-To see how invoice factoring with Riviera Finance can help your business or to learn more about your business financing options, talk to one of our experts.
+To see how non-recourse factoring with Riviera Finance can help your business or to learn more about your business financing options, talk to one of our experts.